Iran accuses Europe of yielding to 'high school bully' Trump in nuclear row

 DUBAI/PARIS (Reuters) - Iran said on Thursday three European states had succumbed to “high school bully” Donald Trump when they triggered a dispute mechanism in a nuclear pact the U.S. president opposes, a step that could eventually lead to reimposing U.N. sanctions.

-The pact, known as the JCPoA, was agreed in 2015 between Tehran and world powers, offering Iran relief from sanctions if it curbed its nuclear work.
-Trump withdrew from the deal in 2018 and reimposed U.S. sanctions, telling Tehran he wanted a more stringent deal on nuclear and other issues.
+The pact, known as the JCPoA, was agreed in 2015 between Tehran and world powers, offering Iran sanctions relief if it curbed its nuclear work.
+Trump withdrew from the deal in 2018 and reimposed U.S. sanctions, saying he wanted a tougher deal.

-Iran has responded to the U.S. sanctions by scaling back its compliance with the deal, culminating with an announcement this month that it would reject all limits on production of enriched uranium, although it says it wants to keep the deal in place.
+Iran has responded by scaling back its compliance with terms of the pact, saying this month it rejected all limits on uranium enrichment, although it says it wants to keep the deal in place.

-Britain, France and Germany triggered the deal’s dispute mechanism this week.
+Britain, France and Germany triggered the accord’s dispute mechanism this week.
 London said it was now time for a “Trump deal” to replace it, while Paris said broad talks were needed.

-The Washington Post reported on Wednesday that Trump’s administration had threatened to impose a 25% tariff on European automobile imports if Britain, France and Germany did not formally accuse Iran of breaking the nuclear deal.
+The Washington Post reported on Wednesday that Washington had threatened to impose a 25% tariff on European automobile imports if the three European capitals did not formally accuse Iran of breaking the nuclear agreement.

 “Appeasement confirmed.
 E3 sold out remnants of #JCPOA to avoid new Trump tariffs.
 It won’t work my friends.
 You only whet his appetite.
 Remember your high school bully?”
 Iranian Foreign Minister Mohammad Javad Zarif wrote on Twitter.